Funmilayo24/Master-Thesis/Database Data/README.md

 The database directory contains the input files, juypter notebook, output file, and JPG of the knowlegde graphs

 ### Input File

 This folder contains 2 files:

-Screen ID file: it was used to retrieve annotation from IDR PubMed ID file : It was used to retrieve annotation from PubTator Central
+Screen ID file: it was used to retrieve annotation from IDR

+PubMed ID file : It was used to retrieve annotation from PubTator Central

+### Output File

+This folder also contains 2 files: